XWangLabTHU/cfDNApipe/README.md

 *<font color=red>Note:</font> User can adjust the parameter <font color=red>"--f-score-beta"</font> in function <font color=red>filterMutectCalls</font> for a very strict filtering.
 For detailed information, please see [filterMutectCalls manual](https://gatk.broadinstitute.org/hc/en-us/articles/360037225412-FilterMutectCalls).*

 The output vcf file from function <font color=blue>bcftoolsVCF</font> can be annotated by other software such as [annovar](https://doc-openbio.readthedocs.io/projects/annovar/en/latest/).
+Also, users can use [IGV](http://software.broadinstitute.org/software/igv/) to visualize SNV in genome (link:[Inspecting Variants in IGV](https://bioinformatics-core-shared-training.github.io/intro-to-IGV/InspectingVariantsInIGV.html)).

 ## Section 7: Additional Function: Virus Detection